spacetelescope/jwst/docs/jwst/master_background/description.rst

                  &* [pathloss(uniform) / pathloss(point)]\\
                  &* [photom(point) / photom(uniform)]

-For seconday slits that contain a point source, the corrections applied to the 2-D master background are simply:
+For secondary slits that contain a point source, the corrections applied to the 2-D master background are simply:

 .. math::